GiulioRossetti94/PyBondLab/README.md

 At each month $t$, corporate bonds are sorted into five portfolios according to their credit rating (`RATING_NUM` column).
 The strategy involves:

-1. **Long Position**: buy the portfolio containing bonds with the lowest credit rating
+1. **Long Position**: buy the bonds in the quintile portfolio containing bonds with the lowest credit rating (i.e., long bonds with higher default risk)
-2. **Short Position**: sell the portfolio containing bonds with the highest credit rating
+2. **Short Position**: sell (short-sell) the bonds in the quintile portfolio containing bonds with the highest credit rating (i.e., short/sell bonds with low default risk)

 ```python
 import PyBondLab as pbl